 Of course, as we must point out so no one thinks we’re guaranteeing this: no model is totally kink-free.
 But garden experts and homeowners say the Flexilla comes pretty darn close.

-It’s made in Taiwan, of a proprietary, flexible hybrid polymer that is engineered to eliminate kinks when filled with water.
+It’s made of a proprietary, flexible hybrid polymer that is engineered to eliminate kinks when filled with water.

 Unlike many others, it does not try to retain its shape, which means it lies flat where you need it, rather than trying to roll itself back up into a coil when it’s filled with water, flipping your sprinkler in the process.